 Today’s threat actors are masters of evasion, constantly developing new versions of malware to outmaneuver cyber defenders and forging new paths to expand the threat landscape.
 As global cybercrime continues to escalate and plague both organizations and individuals, becoming the target of a cyber attack at one point or another is no longer a question of ‘if’, but ‘when’.
 The importance of effective malicious threat detection cannot be overstated.
-From malware, to phishing, to social engineering, to ransomware, and beyond, this article explores the various types of malicious threats, use cases for malicious threat detection, as well as some of the most common tools and methodologies used for detection.
+From malware, to phishing, to social engineering, to ransomware, and beyond, this article explores the various types of malicious threats, use cases for malicious threat detection, as well as some of the most common security tools and methodologies used for detection.

 What is Malicious Detection?